-Addressing the emergency shelter and transitional housing needs of homeless persons

-Seminole County, in partnership with three local non-profit homeless services providers, anticipates providing ESG funding to assist homeless persons who need shelter or are residing in emergency shelters or transitional housing facilities.
-The County plans to provide \$32,391 in ESG funds to the Rescue Outreach Mission for eligible operation and maintenance expenses to assist approximately 500 individuals who are in need or are currently residing in emergency shelters or transitional housing facilities.
-The County plans to provide \$32,000 in ESG funding to Safehouse for eligible operation and maintenance expenses to assist approximately 250 individuals who need shelter or are currently residing in emergency shelters or transitional housing to Safehouse for eligible operation and maintenance expenses to assist approximately 250 individuals who need shelter or are currently residing in emergency shelter or transitional housing facilities owned and operated by the organization.
+Addressing the emergency shelter and transitional housing needs of homeless persons shelters or transitional housing facilities.
+The County plans to provide \$32,391 in ESG funds to the Rescue Outreach Mission for eligible operation and maintenance expenses to assist approximately 500 individuals who are in need or are currently residing in emergency shelters or transitional housing facilities owned and operated by the organization.
+The County plans to provide \$32,000 in ESG funding to Safehouse for eligible operation and maintenance expenses to assist approximately 250 individuals who need shelter or are currently residing in emergency shelter or transitional housing facilities owned and operated by the organization.
 Finally, the County plans to provide \$25,000 in ESG funding to Recovery House for eligible operation and maintenance expenses to assist approximately 40 individuals who are in need of shelter or are currently in emergency shelter or transitional housing facilities owned and operated by the agency.
 The funding of these activities will assist in achieving the one year goals by providing shelter operating costs and rapid re-housing assistance for the homeless.